Celtic complete double with Scottish Cup win over Dunfermline

-GLASGOW, May 23 : Celtic completed a 14th double with a 3-1 win over Dunfermline in the Scottish Cup final at Hampden Park on Saturday, one week after their dramatic league title success, as manager Martin O'Neill's return to the club proved fundamental in a rollercoaster season.
+GLASGOW, May 23 : Celtic completed their 14th double with a 3-1 victory over Dunfermline in the Scottish Cup final at Hampden Park on Saturday one week after their dramatic league title success, as manager Martin O'Neill's return to the club proved decisive.

-The champions proved much too strong for second-tier Dunfermline, with Daizen Maeda lobbing the keeper after 19 minutes and Arne Engels firing home a powerful low strike from outside the area nine minutes before the break.
+The champions proved too strong for second-tier Dunfermline, with Daizen Maeda lobbing goalkeeper Aston Oxborough after 19 minutes and Arne Engels firing home a powerful low strike from outside the area nine minutes before the break.

-Kelechi Iheanacho dribbled through the Dunfermline defence, including the goalkeeper, to put the game out of reach in the 73rd before Josh Cooper's consolation goal 10 minutes from time.
+Kelechi Iheanacho dribbled through the Dunfermline defence, including Oxborough, to put the game out of reach in the 73rd before Josh Cooper's consolation goal 10 minutes from time.

 O'Neill's name rang out around Hampden Park, as the man who won the double twice in his previous term at Celtic was acclaimed by the fans after his second spell as interim manager this campaign ends with another trophy.